smedrec/smart-logs/.qoder/repowiki/en/content/Audit Database/Redis Caching Strategy.md

 - Updated performance considerations with hybrid caching benefits
 - Added new section on cache configuration strategies for different environments
 - Integrated documentation of Redis caching for authorization layer and organization role management
+- Added comprehensive documentation for Redis transport in logging system with circuit breaker, retry logic, and connection resilience
+- Updated source references to include new Redis transport implementation and configuration

 ## Table of Contents
 1. [Introduction](#introduction)